Zhongqi0402/Digital_Support_Center/README.md

 As a production dataset, we have about 20,000 users, 36 product records, 10,000 tickets and 1000 notes.

 ### C2.
-SQL for Creating Tables and inserting sample data
+SQL for Creating Tables for both Production Database and Sample Database and inserting sample data

-Typescript code for reading csv and insert sample data to database be found in `backend/server.ts` and the SQL can be found in `backend/createDB/create.sql` file.
+Typescript code for reading csv and insert sample data to database be found in `backend/server.ts` and the SQL can be found in `backend/createDB/createSample.sql` and `backend/createDB/createProduction.sql`.
 Table definitions has a name of Model.ts and they can be found in `backend/routes` under different routes.
 There are functions in `server.ts` file for checking if tables in local database are empty or not.
 If the user table is empty locally, then it will populate data from csv files into the database.

 ### C3.
 SQL Code

-The backend component uses nodeJS with Sequelize ORM for communicating with dataabse.
+The backend component uses nodeJS with Sequelize ORM for communicating with database.
 - Direct SQL queries for basic features sample database can be found under `backend/sqlQueries`.
 6b.sql, 7b.sql, 8b.sql, 9b.sql, 10b.sql, 11b.sql are ordered by Feature number R6, R7, R8, R9, R10, R11 respectively.
 - Direct SQL queries for basic features production database can be found under `backend/sqlQueries`.
 6c.sql, 7c.sql, 8c.sql, 9c.sql, 10c.sql, 11c.sql are ordered by Feature number R6, R7, R8, R9, R10, R11 respectively.
 - Output Of each corresponding sql queries are saved as `feature number[b|c].out.csv`.